knjigica/russian-digest/README.md

 *further action points i'd like to work on:*

-- *find a way to parse YouTube channels*
+- *find a way to parse YouTube channels ...*
 - *... and podcast feeds*